curvegrid/go-ethereum-wiki/JavaScript-Console.md

 You can exit the console cleanly by typing `exit` or simply with `CTRL-C`.
 Use the `--jspath <path/to/my/js/root>` to set a libdir for your js scripts.
 Parameters to `loadScript()` with no absolute path will be understood relative to this directory.

+A second option is to use the `--exec` argument in conjunction with the `console` or `attach` subcommand.
+For example this command will execute the local `$HOME/Dev/checkbalances.js` script on the remote host over the http/rpc interface.

+    $ geth --exec "loadScript('checkbalances.js')" --jspath $HOME/Dev attach rpc:http://remotehost:8545

 ## Caveat